Macedonian Mycological Society (MMS)

 Major resources for development of the Mycological Laboratory were obtained via donations:

 - In November 2000, material and technical resources, reagents, and literature worth 10,000 Euros were granted as a donation to the Mycological Laboratory by DLR Internationales Büro from Bonn, Germany.

 - In May 2001, the Norwegian KFOR contingent, in cooperation with KFOR REAR CIMIC, made a donation worth 10,200 Euros for the Mycological Laboratory, which entailed Laboratory reconstruction and provision of furniture.

-A national collection of dry fungi MCF, comprising 20,000 samples i.e. approximately 4,000 different species has been established.
+A national collection of dry fungi registered as Macedonian Collection of Fungi - MCF, comprising approximately 20,000 specimens i.e. circa 4,000 different species is housed in the Mycological Laboratory.
 The majority of the species have been determined to the level of a species and preserved in compliance with international standards.
-Own database called MACFUNGI has also been formed.
-The base is compiled in ACCESS and contains data on 37,000 specimens or 5,000 various species.
+There is also own database called MACFUNGI, compiled in ACCESS and containing data on 37,000 specimens or 5,000 various species from Macedonia, the Balkans and wider.
 It facilitates data search based on many criteria (systematic categories, locality, country, collecting date, substrate, and altitude).
 There is permanent work on enlargement of the base with new data.